What can you do as a free member?

 Bladesong Short Sword

 Normally, that kind of railroading would bother me.
 Here, I didn’t mind it as much.
-Because the writing does a good job of making your actions feel intertwined with the narrative, even when the end result is similar.
+Because the writing does a good job of making your actions feel intertwined with the narrative, even when the end results are similar.
 The way characters react to you, the tone of certain scenes, the relationships you build, those things shift based on how you play, even if the main plot beats stay consistent.

 Bladesong Shev